Guidance on GenAI in Instructional Settings

 Academic Integrity

-To maintain academic integrity:
+To maintain academic integrity in your classes:

 Data Privacy and Ethical Considerations